On this page

 If there is a supply shortfall in the domestic market, LNG projects may be required to limit their exports or find new gas sources.

-The Minister for Resources and Northern Australia is responsible for making the decision as to whether a shortfall market exists.
+The Minister for Resources, Water and Northern Australia is responsible for making the decision as to whether a shortfall market exists.
 The decision is informed by expert advice from:

 - Australian Energy Market Operator (AEMO)

 - industry and other government sources